Dacres0/Software-Engineering-Match-/README.md

 ----------------------------------------------------

 **Welcome to Match!**
-*Please choose Child of Adult Mode*
+*Please choose Child or Adult Mode*

 ----------------------------------------------------